 Acknowledgements.
-This work was supported in part by ESA ELBARA-II/III Loan Agreement EOP-SM/2895/TC-tc, the ESA MOST Dragon IV Program (Monitoring Water and Energy Cycles at Climate Scale in the Third Pole Environment), the Netherlands Organization for Scientific Research under Project ALW-GO/14-29, the National Natural Science Foundation of China (grant no. 41971033) and the Fundamental Research Funds for the Central Universities, CHD (grant no. 300102298307).
+The authors would like to express their gratitude towards the European Space Agency (ESA) and Ministry of Science and Technology (MOST) of the P.R.
+China for funding this research as part of the Dragon 4 cooperation programme.
+This work was supported in part by ESA ELBARA-II/III Loan Agreement EOP-SM/2895/TC-tc, the ESA MOST Dragon IV Program (Monitoring Water and Energy

+750 Cycles at Climate Scale in the Third Pole Environment), the Netherlands Organization for Scientific Research under Project ALW-GO/14-29, the National Natural Science Foundation of China (grant no. 41971033) and the Fundamental Research Funds for the Central Universities, CHD (grant no. 300102298307).